RawanReda/AI-project/README.md

 The search-tree node ADT was implemented as a class that includes the following parameters:
 - Parent node
-- Operator applied to generate this node
+- Operator applied to generate this node (up, down, left, right, pickup, drop, retrieve)
 - State

 The state itself was represented as an inner class to the node.
 The state was created to include information about the current state of the node with reference to the coast guard problem.
 In other words, the state included the location of the coast guard in that state, the total number of remaining passengers and black coxes left for the coast guard to save or retrieve, the current remaining capacity of the coast guard, and a hashmap containing the observers (the ships).
 The observer design pattern was used, the ships are the observers, observing the coast guard (observable) where with every action the coast guard performs, the ships observe the action and act accordingly to remove one passenger or add an additional damage point to the black box.
 Furthermore, the state includes the depth of the node.